patelishani/astpp.doc/Modules/Accounts/create_accounts.rst

 **Create Customer Account Form Fields Details:**

 ===========  ===============================================================================================
  Account     | Also referred as User Name,Card Number or ID is typically a 10 unique digits that identify an
                account into the system.
              | Length of account number is configurable, admin can change it from global configuration.
  Password    The password that needs to be provided to the customer so he/she can log into portal.

  Pin         Calling Card Pin
+             Important if customer is using calling card feature.
+Length of pin is configurable, admin can change it from calling card configuration.

+First Name   Customer First name

+Last Name    Customer Last name

+Company      Customer Company name

 ===========  ===============================================================================================